 Training on sexual assault, relationship violence, bystander intervention, harassment, and College policies and procedures is offered to employees and RAs.
 The College is committed to maintaining an education and employment environment free from harassment and discrimination and offers regular and ongoing education and awareness programs.
-Contact Gregory Narleski - gansa@hampshire.edu for more information.
+Contact the Dean of Students - studentlife@hampshire.edu for more information.